8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 Every dollar we spend turns into food for someone somewhere at some point.

 A budget is like a diet in that if you have money (eat), you have a budget (diet).
-We'll look at two of the common uses for the term diet:
+We'll look at two of the standard definitions for the term diet:

 > 1. the kinds of food that a person, animal, or community habitually eats
 > 2. a special course of food to which one restricts oneself, either to lose weight or for medical reasons